 Using Google Maps

-Google Maps Compared to Conventional Travel Planning Tools
+Google Maps Compared to Printed Maps

+Google Maps provides fairly reliable driving directions in Ireland, but comes with a few drawbacks.
 Here are some things I noticed in daily use:

 - Uneven Coverage Quality